-- 1. If the applicant does not submit the necessary information to make the application complete within the 23 business day timeframe, the permit application will be considered incomplete and will be withdrawn.
-The conservation district will notify the Department application manager that the necessary information was not submitted within the established time frames.
-The Department application manager will notify the applicant/owner and consultant that the permit application is withdrawn by sending the permit application withdrawn letter. - 2.
+- 1. If the applicant does not submit the necessary information to make the application complete within the 60 calendar day timeframe, the permit application will be considered incomplete and will be withdrawn. - 2.
+The delegated conservation district will notify the Department section chief that the necessary information was not submitted within the established time frames.
+The Department section chief will prepare the withdrawal of technically deficient letter to notify the applicant/owner and consultant that the permit application is withdrawn.
+This letter will be reviewed and signed by the program manager. - 3.
 If the application is withdrawn, the conservation district and the Department application manager will close the file and take no further actions.
 The fees associated with the filing of the permit will not be refunded.
 The Department application manager will enter the appropriate codes into eFACTS.